 Today, driving engagement and generating leads is done on a series of content hubs.
 The core social media platforms and places like Pinterest are tailored explicitly towards visual content and outbound links.

-One of how visual content is changing in 2021 relates to greater targeting and personalization.
+One of the ways visual content is changing relates to greater targeting and personalization.
 Content needs to address the needs of a very specific demographic to find success.

 Why should you use more visual content?